kHarshit/kHarshit.github.io/_poetry/she-walks-in-beauty.md

   - >
     The poem closes by connecting outer beauty to inner virtue: a peaceful mind, a life well spent, and a heart capable of innocent love.
-True beauty, Byron suggests, is moral at its core.
+True beauty is moral at its core.
 ---
 - She walks in beauty, like the night
 - Of cloudless climes and starry skies;